 Charles joined Outdoor Japan in 2019 and works as a consultant for local and prefectural DMOs in Japan helping with Inbound specific marketing, promotional and operational strategies using best practices and standards from around the World to help create sustainable tourism and provide visitors the best possible experience.

-Prior to the Nagano Winter Olympics in 1998, Gardner was writing for various newspapers and magazines about travel in Japan.
-He quickly realized there was a lack of coverage of off-the-beaten path travel and adventure travel in Japan, as well as options for travelers to connect with guides and tour operators.
+Prior to the Nagano Winter Olympics in 1998, while writing for various international media about Japan, he reailzed there was a lack of coverage of off-the-beaten path travel and adventure travel in Japan, as well as options for travelers to connect with guides and tour operators.
 He started Outdoor Japan in 2000, the first media focused on travel, adventure travel and the outdoors in Japan.
-The aim was to connect travelers with local travel and outdoor companies in beautiful rural areas of the country – the real Japan.
+The aim was to connect travelers with local communities, outdoor operators and showcase the four seasons of Japan.

 In 2005 he launched Outdoor Japan Magazine, the first bilingual publication on travel and outdoors in Japan.
-After the 2011 earthquake and tsunami the magazine was renamed Traveler, continuing its focus on travel and adventure while promoting inbound tourism in Japan as the country recovered from the disaster.
-Gardner has managed and consulted on various projects with the Japan Tourism Agency and the JNTO, as well as documentaries with NHK World and has served on tourism discussion panels for local and federal tourism boards, has been a consultant for outdoor and lifestyle brands entering the Japan market and worked with local and national tourism organizations.
+After the 2011 earthquake and tsunami the magazine was renamed Traveler Magazine, continuing its focus travel and adventure while promoting inbound tourism in Japan as the country recovered from the disaster.
+Gardner wrote and co-produced a documentary on Tohoku recovery for NHK World and has served on tourism discussion panels for local and federal tourism boards, has been a consultant for outdoor and lifestyle brands entering the Japan market and worked with local and national tourism organizations.

-Born in Malaysia, raised in Japan and graduated from the University of Hawaii, Rie is the creative force behind the multi-media production at Outdoor Japan both behind the camera and in front of the lens in many of the videos produced for our readers, sponsors and destinations.
+Born in Malaysia, raised in Japan and graduated from the University of Hawaii, Rie has been the creative force behind the multi-media production at Outdoor Japan both behind the camera and in front of the lens in many of the videos produced for our readers, sponsors and destinations.

 Rie works closely with tourism organizations in Japan and overseas developing strategies to create exciting content to promote their destinations to our readers in Japan and round the globe.
 She also regularly works with outdoor and lifestyle brands and NPOs to provide video, photo and editorial content while supporting travel and tourism in Japan.

-Rie regularly represents Outdoor Japan at conferences, panel discussions and on television, presenting in English and Japanese and works closely with local tourism organizations in Japan to tell their stories.
+Rie has represented Outdoor Japan at conferences, panel discussions and on television, presenting in English and Japanese and works closely with local tourism organizations in Japan to tell their stories.